 Who Would Like It?

-This is a great scent for sailors, beach enthusiasts, and those who love to travel.
-If you’ve spent any time in the Caribbean, expect some serious nostalgic vibes from Tommy Bahama St. Barts.
+This is a great scent for sailing, beach enthusiasts, and those who love to travel.
+If you’ve spent any time in the Caribbean, expect some serious nostalgic vibes from this cologne.

 Packaging and Presentation